MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

 ![Mapping.](media/Mapping.png)

 > ![NOTE]
-> Intelligent Order Management today supports allocation groups up to two.
+> Currently, Intelligent Order Management supports allocation groups of up to two.

 After you've completed the preceding validation, the settings configure or reuse the physical and calculated measures across your data sources.